lumeland/blog/posts/lume-3.md

 site.add("npm:normalize.css", "/styles/normalize.css");
 ```

-Internally, it uses jsDelivr to download the file.
+Internally, this uses jsDelivr to download the file.
 In this example,
 `npm:normalize.css` is transformed to
 `https://cdn.jsdelivr.net/npm/normalize.css`.
 Note that only one file is copied,
 not all package files.